-As we enter a New Year, I like to take time to reflect on learnings and gifts from the year that has been.
-I do this every year because I am a sentimental fool and can usually be found spruiking my list (literally – dot points) of reflections from highlights of the year and a list of resolutions or goals for the new season coming.
-As the years go by, I have somewhat toned this process down – realising that January 1 will not necessarily be the day that will provide the catalyst for permanent change!
+As we enter a New Year, I like to take time to reflect on learnings from the year that has been.
+I do this because I am a sentimental fool and can usually be found spruiking my list of reflections and goals for the upcoming season.
+As the years go by, I have toned this process down – realising that January 1 will not be the day that will provide the catalyst for permanent change.
 These days, I try to step back and take stock a little more often, zooming out to see the big picture of where things are at, evaluating and making adjustments towards goals as needed throughout the year.

 However, a period of reflection is synonymous with the blessings of a new year, and there is no denying that this year has provided ample opportunities for growth.
-This is what I have learnt from my tests and gifts in 2016:
+This is what I have learnt from my tests and gifts of the past twelve months.

 - Once you figure out what you want, act.
 This definitely isn’t a dress rehearsal and no one is coming to save you.
 If you want change, identify what needs to change and do that.
 For me this year, change has come in the form of many things spanning just about every aspect of my life, and I have been at the driver’s seat.
 Once you realise your time is limited, then there is no reason to delay.
 Start today.

 - Simplify, simplify, simplify.
 I am the Queen of delaying until I can achieve something close to perfect.
 I put things off, or mark myself very hard when things are perfectly imperfect.
 I have learnt that not only in this not useful, it’s not necessary.
 Life IS imperfect.
 Nature is imperfect.
 But that is the beauty.
 And one of the best ways to take away a layer of complexity is to simplify (mind blowing!).
 Take the task at hand (and this can apply to just about everything).
 Halve the complexity of that task, then halve it again.
 And do THAT thing well.
 The result is more often than not a beautiful outcome and a calmer and happier you.